altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *Kent looked up at her as she turned to Rossin,*
 "M::I told you, we shouldn't have left yet."
 *Rossin shrugged,*
-"R::We can bring him..."
+'R::We can bring him...'
 ~He trailed off, looking at Kent.~
-"R::Or maybe not...
+'R::Or maybe not...
-Maybe we should have stayed..."
+Maybe we should have stayed...'
 "K::Are you talking to Felix?
 Do you have..."
 *He moved his head, peering at her neck.*